Semi-device-dependent blind quantum tomography: Introduction

 where $\mc B: \xi, \rho \mapsto \mc B_\xi(\rho)$ is a bi-linear map describing the measurement model.
 The measured data $y$ might for example be estimates for the expectation values of observables or probabilities of POVM elements.
 For the time being, we ignore the error of the estimates induced by finite statistics.
 It is convenient to regard the data as associated to a structured linear estimation problem: we can equivalently model the measurement map as a linear map $\mathcal A$ acting on $\xi \otimes \rho$.

 Such structured linear inverse problems are studied in the mathematical discipline of model-based \emph{compressed sensing} \cite{BaraniukCevherDuarteHegde:2010, FoucartRauhut:2013}, where efficient algorithms with analytical performance guarantees have been developed.
-A work horse of compressed sensing that most rapidly solve the relevant inverse problems are so-called \emph{iterative hard-thresholding (IHT)} algorithms \cite{BlumensathDavies:2008}.
+A work horse of compressed sensing that most rapidly solve the relevant inverse problems are so-called \emph{iterative hard-thresholding (IHT)} algorithms \cite{BlumensathDavies:2008}. {In this work, we will use this general algorithmic paradigm, study the novel thresholding operations that arise in our context and prove new recovery guarantees.}

 As a first result of this work, we establish that the key step of an IHT algorithm that solves the blind tomography problem is \NP{}-hard.
 To overcome this obstacle, we propose an IHT algorithm that solves a slightly relaxed version of the blind tomography problem: the task of de-mixing a sum of $n$ different low-rank quantum states $\rho_i$, i.e.,\ data of the form